Car Camping – How to Save Money on Accommodation Costs

 What about Showering When Sleeping in Your Car?

 Personal hygiene needs to be attended to know matter where you are living.
 If you don’t have access to a shower you can wash in a hand basin with a wash cloth and dry yourself with a towel.
 I have found some public toilets have a shower, particularly those at beaches.
 You may be able to join a gym that has many branches in a particular country and use the showering facilities.
 Also consider travelling with wipes.
 These handy things are great for personal hygiene and clean yourself after spills.
+I have recently invested in a portable solar shower.

 Are You Ready to Sleep in Your Car to Save Money on Accommodation?